GregHarris90/Workout-Tracker/README.md

 # Conclusion

 - Overall this assignment went fairly well.
 The biggest challenge was understanding the provided front-end code so that I could properly build the backend.
 I had some issues debugging my routes and making sure all the paths worked correctly.
 I had to rewrite various parts and work through the activities again to understand what I had missed.
 I'm currently still working on one last issue with the duration being 'undefined' and this is making one of the graphs & pie charts not work.
 I'm hoping to fix it in office hours tomorrow and then have a fully functional application.
 Thank you!

+*EDIT 4/24/2021*

+- Worked out the issue with my GET api routes to use '.aggregate' instead of '.find' for the duration, so it properly displays on the main-page with 'Last Workout' and then properly displays the 'Line Graph' and 'Pie-Chart' on the dashboard page.
+I also spent time today getting MongoDB Atlas setup and deploying this web application on Heroku.
+I'm glad I was finally able to finish everything here and get it working.
+Thank you!